 - Damage to the systems of thousands of users

 Types of Vulnerability

-Injection: Injection flaw allows attackers to ‘inject’ code to a system through a simple system calls.
+Injection: Injection flaws allow attackers to ‘inject’ code into a system through a simple system call.
 These calls are generally done using external programs via shell commands.
 Injections done to database or SQL Injections are the most common and dangerous of all.

 Buffer Overflow: Buffer is a sequential memory allocated to contain data like strings or integers.
 Consider if this buffer gets bombarded with data or requests more than what it can handle.
 It will overflow into adjacent storage.
 This overflow can create significant issues like crashing your software, loss of data, or the most dangerous, creating an entry point for cyberattacks.

 Broken Authentication: Broken authentication vulnerability occurs when an attacker uses different ways to get into someones account.
 It leads to false authorization and then the loss of sensitive data yet again.
 The code becomes vulnerable in cases when there are no multiple verifications or session timeouts.
 The most common code vulnerability in web apps is when a session ID is created for a user and the hacker somehow retrieves and uses URL rewriting to recreate that session.
 Another way is if a hacker can get into your password database using other security vulnerabilities, and if it is not correctly hashed and salted, one can reverse the encoding and display everyone's passwords.